amoh-godwin/Articulae/mds/educative/basics_ui/application_window.md

 }
 ```

-There are also methods for setting the properties.
-SetX, SetY, setWidth, setHeight, setTitle.

 ## Signal Handler

 There are also signals, that can be handled using Javascript syntax.
 But such signal handlers must strictly be prefixed with on followed by the title case of the signal's name.
 For instance, there is a default signal for all components called completed.
 So the signal handlers name will be onCompleted.
 Lets use that to change the title of our window.